windingwind/zotero-plugin-toolkit/README.md

 ### Test Locally

-Test it with your plugin or use [Zotero Addon Template](https://github.com/windingwind/zotero-addon-template/) as a playground.
+Test it with your plugin or use [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template/) as a playground.

 Run `npm install /path/to/this/repo` under the playground repo folder, the lib will be installed from your local build.